alnoki/AAAAAA/doc/dev-guide/procedures/writing.rst

       * Because the conceptual explanation should be the primary source of information when attempting the :ref:`procedure <procedures>`
+      * The topic should say say ":term:`AAAAAA` conceptual explanation"

    #.
 The last row of the :ref:`table <writing-new-topic>` in the conceptual
       explanation should be a